Skip to content

 terminated A system involved cancelled the request. status:terminated

-Account Activity
+Viewing Account Activity

-Account Activity Search Results
+Account Activity Statuses

-There are several different types of statuses available in account activity.
+There are several types of statuses available in account activity.
 Each is searchable using a different query and refers to a different part of the action being performed.

 Status